 Major issues in American intellectual history from the contacts of culture begun by European exploration on the land now known as the United States to the end of the American Civil War in 1865.
 Course Information: Same as HIST 267.
 Prerequisite(s): ENGL 161.
-Class Schedule Information: To be properly registered, students must enroll in one Lecture and one Discussion.
 Past course, and US Society course.